xKiwiLabs xKiwiLabs

 The inner loop is how you work with the AI:

-- Engineer — Give it context: your data structure, your goals, your constraints, what you’ve already tried, and what went wrong last time.
+1. Engineer — Give it context: your data structure, your goals, your constraints, what you’ve already tried, and what went wrong last time.
 The more specific the input, the more useful the output.
-This is prompt engineering and context engineering in practice — and it’s really just the skill of articulating your problem clearly enough that someone (or something) else can help you solve it.
-Crucially, ask the AI for a plan — tell it what you want to achieve and ask it to outline an approach before it generates anything.
+Crucially, ask the AI for a plan before it generates anything.

-- Plan — Review the AI’s proposed approach before any code is written or output is generated.
+2. Plan — Review the AI’s proposed approach before any code is written or output is generated.
 Does the plan make sense?
-Is it using the right methods, the right libraries, the right steps?
-This is where your domain knowledge matters most.
-A few minutes reviewing a plan can save you from going down entirely the wrong path — and it’s a skill that transfers directly to research: evaluating an approach before committing to it.
+Is it using the right methods, the right steps?
 If the plan isn’t right, redirect now.

-- Generate — Once you’re satisfied with the plan, ask the AI to execute it.
-This might mean generating code, writing text, producing a visualisation, or building an analysis pipeline.
-The key is that generation follows a reviewed plan, not a blind prompt.
-The difference is enormous — both in the quality of the output and in how much the student learns from the process.
+3. Generate — Once you’re satisfied with the plan, ask the AI to execute it — generating code, writing text, producing a visualisation, or building an analysis pipeline.
+Generation follows a reviewed plan, not a blind prompt.

-- Verify — Read what comes back critically.
-Don’t just copy and paste — look at what it’s doing.
+4. Verify — Read what comes back critically.
 Run the code.
 Check the output against what you know.
 Do the numbers make sense?
 Do the citations exist?
 Does the logic hold up?
-This is where critical thinking lives.

-- Refine — If it’s not right, figure out what went wrong and at which level.
-Sometimes the output is wrong because the plan was wrong — go back to Plan.
-Sometimes the plan was fine but the AI made an implementation mistake — go back to Generate with a correction.
-Each refinement is a learning opportunity — you’re developing your understanding of the problem as you iterate.
+5. Refine — If it’s not right, figure out what went wrong and at which level.
+Sometimes the plan was wrong — go back to Plan.
+Sometimes the AI made an implementation mistake — go back to Generate with a correction.

 The inner loop runs two to five times per task.
 That’s not failure — that’s the process.
 Teaching students that iteration is normal, and that refining a prompt based on a bad result is a skill, is one of the most important things you can do.